Usage¶

 To set up albums configuration options interactively, run albums config.
 See

 albums config --help for other ways to configure.
+Configuration options for

 Global Settings¶